dativebase/dailp-ingest-clj/README.rst

 DF1975--Master
 --------------------------------------------------------------------------------

+1. Syntactic categories for Verb roots and inflected forms.

-1. Should all of the verb roots have category "V"?
-Or should transitivity information be used to determine a transitivity-based category, e.g., "VT", "VTA", etc.?
+   a.
+Should all of the verb roots have category "V"?
+Or should transitivity
+      information be used to determine a transitivity-based category, e.g., "VT", "VTA", etc.?

+   b.
+What syntactic category do we want the inflected verb forms to have?
+I
+      have been giving them "S".
+We could give them "VP" or some such thing ...

-2. What should the Sources be for DF 1975 and DF 2003?
+2. Sources.
+What should the Sources be for DF 1975 and DF 2003?
 The best thing would be for me to create a Google Sheet for DAILP sources and automate the ingest of it.
 The ingest script will then have to be modified to document the correct source for each form ingested.

    - See my draft sources GSheet at: https://docs.google.com/spreadsheets/d/1W46XymhtohAizs_KVRCNvfTUL0k4-LWwYbEv8aHau_4/edit?usp=sharing